 node; this should be done prior to running

-START SLAVE.
+START REPLICA.
 This is a known

 Multi-source failover example.
 In this section, we discuss failover in a multi-source NDB Cluster replication setup with three NDB Clusters having server IDs 1, 2, and 3.
 In this scenario, Cluster 1 replicates to Clusters 2 and 3; Cluster 2 also replicates to Cluster 3.
 This relationship is shown here:

 In other words, data replicates from Cluster 1 to Cluster 3 through 2 different routes: directly, and by way of Cluster 2.